yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 }
 ```

-###OnMarketRefund
+### OnMarketRefund

-This event will be thrown when a market refund operation has completed successfully.
+This event is triggered when a market refund operation has been completed successfully.

 ``` cs
 StoreEvents.OnMarketRefund += onMarketRefund;